Home Collections Banking Mutual Funds: List of the Best Banking Sector MFs in NSE

 Net Asset Value (NAV)

 Returns on mutual funds, including those focused on the banking sector, are intricately linked to the Net Asset Value (NAV).
 NAV represents the market value of the fund’s assets minus liabilities.
-The calculation involves dividing this value by the total number of outstanding units, providing a per-unit value.
+The calculation divides this value by the total number of outstanding units, providing a per-unit value.
 Changes in NAV over time reflect the fund’s performance and may directly impact returns.

 Total Return Index (TRI)